Elizabeth Southerden Thompson Biography | Oil Paintings.

-Initially she concentrated on religious subjects like The Magnificat (1872), but upon going to Paris in 1870 she was exposed to battle scenes from Jean Louis Ernest Meissonier and Édouard Detaille and was so moved and impressed that she immediately switched her focus to war paintings.
-With the painting Missing (1873) a Franco-Prussian War battle scene, depicting the common soldiers' suffering and heroism, she earned her first submission to the Royal Academy.
-The following year when After Calling the Roll After An Engagement, Crimea, better known as The Roll Call was shown in 1874 at the Academy, she became a nineteenth-century celebrity, due to the paintings' immense popularity.
+In Italy, she mainly concentrated on religious subjects like The Magnificat, but a year later upon going to Paris in 1870 she saw the battle scenes painted by Jean Louis Ernest Meissonier and Édouard Detaille and was so moved and impressed that she immediately switched her focus to war paintings.
+With the painting Missing, a Franco-Prussian War battle scene painted in 1873, she earned her first submission to the Royal Academy.
+The following year when After Calling the Roll After An Engagement, Crimea, better known as The Roll Call, was shown at the Academy, she became a nineteenth-century celebrity, due to the paintings' immense popularity.
 The work had been commissioned for £100 (equivalent to US$14,000 today) by a Manchester industrialist Charles Galloway, however, Queen Victoria insisted, and she bought it.

-Elizabeth Southerden Thompson paintings were generally realistic in detail with aspects such as confusion, mud and exhaustion being accurately portrayed.
-Her works tend to focus on British troops shown in action, or shortly after it while also showing soldiers in confusion, mud, and exhaustion, but avoiding moments of close hand-to-hand combat.
-They are often shown as their opponents might have seen them, but relatively few of the opponents themselves are shown.
+Elizabeth Southerden Thompson oil paintings were patriotically realistic in detail with British troops shown in action, or shortly after it while also showing soldiers in confusion, mud, and exhaustion, but avoiding moments of close hand-to-hand combat.
+The paintings often are from the viewpoint of the enemy, but relatively few of the opponents are ever shown.

-Elizabeth Southerden Thompson's career and fame crested when in 1877 at the age of thirty-one, she married Sir William Francis Butler, a distinguished officer of the British Army, from Tipperary in Ireland.
-Not only was she now married, breaking the heart of many young men, but now she would travel to the far reaches of the Empire with her husband and raise their six children.
-During this time Lady Butler came under the influence of her Irish husband's belief that the colonial imperialism of the United Kingdom and other European powers might not be in the best interest of the natives in colonial lands.
-However she continued to paint scenes showing the valor of the ordinary British soldier.
+Elizabeth Southerden Thompson's career and fame crested when in 1877 at the age of thirty-one, she married Sir William Francis Butler, a distinguished Irish officer of the British Army.
+Now she would not have all the time she needed to paint as she did, traveling to all the parts of the British Empire with her husband and raising their six children.
+Although Lady Butler came under the influence of her Irish husband's belief that colonial imperialism was not in the best interest of the natives, she continued to paint scenes showing the valor of the ordinary British soldier.

-On her husband's retirement from the army, she moved with him to Ireland, where they lived at Bansha Castle, County Tipperary.
-Lady Butler was widowed in 1910, but continued to live at Bansha until 1922, when she took up residence with the youngest of her six children.
+When her husband retired from the army in 1905, they moved live in Bansha Castle in Ireland.
+Lady Butler was widowed in 1910 but continued to live at Bansha until 1922 when she took up residence with the youngest of her six children.

-Influences: Giuseppe Bellucci, Jean Louis Ernest Meissonier, Édouard Detaille
+Artists Influencing Elizabeth Southerden Thompson: Giuseppe Bellucci, Jean Louis Ernest Meissonier, Édouard Detaille.